×

 Observability in security

-In today’s rapidly evolving threat landscape, it’s more important than ever for organizations to have a comprehensive approach to security monitoring.
+These days, it's more important than ever for organizations to have a comprehensive approach to security monitoring.
 Traditional security monitoring tools and techniques are no longer sufficient to protect against sophisticated attacks and advanced threats.
-That’s where observability in security comes in – a new approach that involves collecting and analyzing data from various sources to gain visibility into system behavior and detect security threats.
+Your enterprise security only stands to benefit if you can observe more about your systems, like potential threats and vulnerabilities.
+To maximize this visibility, you’ll need a new approach.
+You'll need to collect and analyze data from various sources to gain visibility into system behavior and detect security threats.

 Observability in security refers to the ability to monitor and analyze the behavior of a system or network to detect and respond to security threats.
 It involves collecting and analyzing data from various sources, such as logs, metrics, network and cloud events and additional data sources to gain visibility into the system’s behavior.
 This approach allows security teams to proactively detect and respond to security incidents before they cause significant harm.